-If you are a music fan, you most likely listen to music using iTunes music since Apple Music app is popular among music fans.
+If you are a music fan, you most likely listen to music using iTunes music.
 Most of phones users need to sync their iTunes Library to their devices timely.
 But for Android users, it's not an easy job if you didn't follow any instructions.
 In this tutorial, you will learn five different solutions to help you sync your iTunes Library to Samsung Galaxy S20/S20 plus.
-What's more, you can download and keep some favorites songs that rights protected from Apple Music app to your local disk and devices via the last method.
+What's more, you can download and keep some favorites songs that rights protected from Music app to your local disk and devices via the last method.
 If you are interested already, follow our instructions to check the full guide and decide which solution if better for you.

 If you don't want to rely on any tool, you may want a least technically challenging way.
 That's to say, you can choose to copy and paste media files from iTunes folder to Samsung Galaxy S20 directly.
 But you may only find part of media files to sync.
 Anyway, for some users, it's the easiest solution.
 Let's check all steps below.